AdobeDocs/commerce-webapi/src/pages/graphql/schema/live-search/queries/product-search.md

 The `productSearch` query accepts the following fields as input:

 - `phrase` - The string of text to search for.
-This field is required.
+This field is required but an empty string may be used if only sorting by `category` or `categoryPath`
 - `filter` - An object that defines one or more product attributes to use to narrow the search results.
 In the Luma theme, the `sku`, `price`, and `size` attributes are among the product attributes that can be used to filter query results.
 See [`categories`](#categories) and [`categoryPath`](#categorypath) for category level filtering.
 - `sort` - An object that defines one or more product attributes to use to sort the search results.
 The default sortable product attributes in Luma are `price`, `name`, and `position`.
 A product's position is assigned within a category.
 - `page_size` and `current_page` - These optional fields allow the search results to be broken down into smaller groups so that a limited number of items are returned at a time.
 The default value of `page_size` is `20`, and the default value for `current_page` is `1`.
 In the response, counting starts at page one.